-Form 10-K ☑ Annual report pursuant to Section 13 or 15(d) of the Secur rities Exchange Act of 1934 for the fiscal year OR ended December 31, 2021 ☐ Transition report pursuant to Section 13 or 15(d) of the Se Commission file number: 001-37576 Surgery Partners, Inc. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 47-3620923 (I.R.S.
-Employer Identification No.) 310 Seven Springs Way, Suite 500 Brentwood, Tennessee 37027 (Address of principal executive offices and zip code) (615) 234-5900 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Common Stock, par value \$0.01 per share Trading Symbol(s) SGRY Name of each exchange on which registered The Nasdaq Global Select Market Common Stock, par value \$0.01 per share SGKI The Nasuay Giobal Select Market Secui rities registered pursuant to section 12(g) of the Act : None Indicate by check mark if the registrant is a well-known seasoned issuer, as s defined in Rule 405 of the Securities Act.
-Yes ⊠ No. 0 🗆 Indicate by check mark if the registrant is not required to file reports pursu nant to Section 13 or Section 15(d) of the Act.
-Yes No ⊠ Indicate by check mark whether the registrant (1) has filed all reports required that the registrant was required to file such reports), and (2) has bee Indicate by check mark whether the registrant has submitted electronically the preceding 12 months (or for such shorter period that the registrant was ursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during indicate by check mark whether the registrant is a large accelerated filer, a Exchange Act Rule 12b-2). n accelerated filer, a non-accelerated filer, a smaller re porting company, or an emerging growth company (each as defined in Large accelerated filer \boxtimes Smaller reporting company \square Accelerated filer \square Emerging growth company \square Non-accelerated filer \square If an emerging growth company, indicate by check mark if the registrorovided pursuant to Section 13(a) of the Exchange Act. \Box rant has elected not to use the extended transition perio od for complying with any new or revised financial accounting standards Indicate by check mark whether the registrant has filed a report on ar 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered pu fectiveness of its internal control over financial reporting under Section eport. ⊠ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\Box \;\; {\tt I}$ No 🗵 The aggregate market value of the registrant's voting and non-voting Stock Market on June 30, 2021, was \$2.1 billion.
-As of February 22, 2022, t based on the closing price of the shares of common stock on The Nasdaq non stock outstanding.
-DOCUMENTS INCORPORATED BY REFERE NCE Portions of the registrant's definitive proxy statement for the 2022 an unual meeting of stockholders are incorporated by refer rence into Part III of this report.
+rorm 10-K ☑ Annual report pursuant to Section 13 or 15(d) of the Securi ties Exchange Act of 1934 for the fiscal year e nded December 31, 2022 $\hfill\Box$ Transition report pursuant to Section 13 or 15(d) of the Sec curities Exchange Act of 1934 Commission file number: 001-37576 Surgery Partners, Inc. (Exact name of registrant as specified in its charter) Delaware 47-3620923 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 340 Seven Springs Way, Suite 600 Brentwood, Tennessee 37027 (Address of principal executive offices and zip code) (615) 234-5900 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.01 per share SGRY The Nasdaq Global Select Market Securi ties registered pursuant to section 12(g) of the Act: I Vone the registered pursuant to section 12(g) of the rice. , value Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes ⊠ No Indicate by check mark if the registrant is not required to file reports pursuant Indicate by check mark whether the registrant (1) has filed all reports requir period that the registrant was required to file such reports), and (2) has been - · · · · · · · · · · · · · · · · · · · Indicate by check mark whether the registrant has submitted electronically e the preceding 12 months (or for such shorter period that the registrant was re- suant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during Indicate by check mark whether the registrant is a large accelerated filer, an "large accelerated filer," "accelerated filer," "smaller reporting company," are Large accelerated filer ⊠ Accelerated filer \square Non-accelerated filer \square Smaller reporting company □ Emerging growth company □ If an emerging growth company, indicate by check mark if the registra provided pursuant to Section 13(a) of the Exchange Act. \Box nt has elected not to use the extended transition period for complying with any new or revised financial accounting standards Indicate by check mark whether the registrant has filed a report on and $404(b)$ of the Sarbanes-Oxley Act (15 U.S.C. $7262(b)$) by the registered published If securities are registered pursuant to Section 12(b) of the Act, indicate previously issued financial statements. \Box te by check mark whether the financial statements of th e registrant included in the filing reflect the correction of an error to Indicate by check mark whether any of those error corrections are rest during the relevant recovery period pursuant to §240.10D-1(b). \Box atements that required a recovery analysis of incentive- based compensation received by any of the registrant's executive officers Indicate by check mark whether the registrant is a shell company (as d efined in Rule 12b-2 of the Exchange Act).
+Yes \Box No The aggregate market value of the registrant's voting and non-voting c Stock Market on June 30, 2022, was \$1.1 billion.
+As of February 22, 2023, t ased on the closing price of the shares of common stock on The Nasdaq on stock outstanding.
+DOCUMENTS INCORPORATED BY REFERENCE CE Portions of the registrant's definitive proxy statement for the 2023 annual ual meeting of stockholders are incorporated by referer ce into Part III of this report.